SAP-samples/teched2023-XP185v/exercises/ex4/README.md

   <br><img src="/exercises/ex4/images/AssignPolicyToSelectedUser.png" width="70%">

-You have now created an authorization policy that gives READ access to user accounts, and assigned this policy to your administrator user.
+You have now created an authorization policy that gives READ access to user accounts and assigned this policy to your administrator user.

 ## Exercise 4.4 Create another user account to be used for testing

-1. Go to the User Management page
+1. Go to the User Management page.

   <br><img src="/exercises/ex4/images/StartUserManagement.png" width="70%">